uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec12.md

----
-starttime: "Nov 10, 2021 16:05"
-subtitle: Derivatives and differential equations
+# Lecture 12: Derivatives and differential equations
-title: Lecture 12
----

-# Recap
+## Recap

 -   We discussed the concept of **rate of change**